 Station Limit Cards and posting limits meet license requirements, NCS analyses, and licensee procedures;

-Signs and labels are posted on equipment, work stations, in work , storage racks, and transfer containers as required; and
+Signs and labels are posted on equipment, work stations, in work area birdcages, storage racks, and transfer containers as required; and

 Unfavorable geometry containers are precluded from designated areas or have appropriate NCS controls placed on their use.

 The resident inspectors are not expected to conduct in-depth review of NCS evaluations.
-Rather, they are to trace the assumptions and controls that are established by the licensee’s department responsible for nuclear criticality safety in their NCS analyses and procedures, to the field to confirm that the other departments are the designated controls.
+Rather, they are to trace the assumptions and controls that are established by the licensee’s department responsible for nuclear criticality safety in their NCS analyses and procedures, to the field to confirm that the other departments are implementing the designated controls.
 One purpose of this item is to conduct a performance-based check on the adequacy of communications between the NCS-responsible department and the other departments.
 Potential discrepancies should be brought to the attention of the NCS-responsible department for prompt resolution.

+Environmental Monitoring Program.
 Observe and review the results for the implementation of the environmental monitoring program.
 Specifically:

 Sampling activities; and

 Liquid and Gaseous Effluent Measurements.
+If any action levels were exceeded, evaluate the licensee’s corrective actions.

 Observe the conduct of radioactive waste management activities.